 With rising smartphone use and ongoing supply and demand challenges within the Canadian healthcare system, it’s no surprise that more and more Canadians are opting to supplement traditional medical appointments with online doctor visits.
 Another benefit?
 The convenience of virtual care also encourages people to initiate healthcare earlier, before minor issues have the potential to become more serious health problems.

 Would you use a virtual healthcare app to treat your common health concerns?
-Click here to check your eligibility for Medisys On-Demand or to learn more about telemedicine and virtual healthcare.
+Click here to check your eligibility for Akira by TELUS Health or to learn more about telemedicine and virtual healthcare.

 Note: medical conditions indicated as being virtually treatable may require in-person consultations if alarming symptoms are present and/or if the clinician is unable to provide optimal care virtually.